Seattle-City-Light/enduse/README.md

-## Enduse model for load forecasting
+## End-Use Model for Electricity Load Forecasting

 #### To install and develop enduse package
 - Clone the enduse repo